 There are cities in the Middle East more ancient than Jerusalem.
 Damascus, Syria, for example, is first mentioned in Genesis 14:15.
 In this account, a confederation of four kings from the area around Damascus came against the kings of the south, in the area around the Dead Sea.
 One of those cities was Sodom where Abram’s nephew Lot was living.
 The invading kings sacked the five cities including Sodom and carried off captives of which Lot was one.
 Abram mustered up a small army of his own servants, pursued the four kings, rescued Lot, and the other captives, and took back the booty taken by the marauding kings.
 On his return, he encountered Melchizedek, king of Salem (Genesis 14:17-20).
 Some have supposed that Salem was the same as Jerusalem, but I disagree for several reasons.

 Jerusalem is built on the mountains in the land of Moriah.
 It was “upon one of the mountains” (Genesis 22:2) there that God instructed Abraham to sacrifice his only son Isaac.
 It is noteworthy that God did not instruct Abraham to go to Salem, Jerusalem, or Jebus (Judges 19:10-11; 1 Chronicles 11:4-5).
 Jebus was the “city of the Jebusites” and the Jebusites were in the land when Abram first arrived (Genesis 15:21), and it seems it would have been an excellent landmark if it existed at the time of Abraham.
 Instead, God instructed Abraham to go the “land of Moriah” and sacrifice Isaac on one of the mountains there.
 A normal reading of the text leads one to see this place as isolated and uninhabited.
-However, this would later become the site of Jerusalem, and the particular mountain on which Isaac was sacrificed would become the site of the Temple “in the threshingfloor of Ornan the Jebusite.”
+However, this would later become the site of Jerusalem, and the particular mountain on which Isaac was offered would become the site of the Temple “in the threshingfloor of Ornan the Jebusite.”
 (2 Chronicles 3:1).
 Eventually, God would sacrifice His own Son, on the mountains of Moriah.

 This alone makes Jerusalem a special place.
 Geographically, Jerusalem is located near the center of earth’s total landmass.
 More than this, God stamped His name on Jerusalem.
 Jews associate the Hebrew letter “Shin” (ש) with the name of God.
 They derive this from the “Shama” (meaning “hear”) in Deuteronomy 6:4 – “Hear, O Israel: The LORD our God is one LORD.”
 Jerusalem – the “Old City” is situated on the mountains of Moriah, which are flanked by two valleys – the Kidron, and Tyropean – with a third, the Hinnom (Gehenna), that runs down the center to join the other two.
 The topography forms the letter “Shin” the symbol of God’s name.
 The land of Israel has a similar stamp where the three headwaters of the Jordon River join together to form the letter “Shin.”